Waverly Hills Sanatorium is a massive abandoned

 only to disappear moments later.

-Several visitors to the site and some of the volunteers claimed
+Several visitors to the site of Waverly Hills and some of the volunteers claimed

 to have seen doppelgänger on the floors.
 This term can literally